wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 most multicellular organisms, cells in different organs develop in very different ways, leading to different cell shapes, tissue organization and behaviour ({numref}`stem_cell`).
-Still, each cell contains the same genome, so there must be differences in the way that that genome is used.
+Still, each cell contains the same genome, so there must be differences in the way which that genome is used.
 In other words, if the genome is the book of life, it must also contain the information on how to read it.

 (Week5_epigenetics)=